BryantSteed/projectRSA/rsa-project-report.md

     return N, e, d
 ```

 As stated previously I have estimated prime number generation to be O(n^4).
 Calculating N and phi are together simply O(2n^2) assuming quadratic complexity for multiplication (line 4 and 5).
-Finding d and e means calling extended euclid at most 24 times (the lengths of the prime number generation.)
+Finding d and e means calling extended euclid at most 24 times (the lengths of the prime number generation).

 ```py
 def gen_ed(phi: int) -> tuple[int,int]: